softprops/serverless-aws-rust/README.md

   --name my-new-app
 ```

-This will download the source of a sample crowbar application and unpack it as a new service named
+This will download the source of a sample Rustlang application and unpack it as a new service named
 "my-new-app" in a directory called "my-new-app"